day8/re-frame/README.md

 which has a built-in `effects handler` for the `:db` effect.

 Why the name `:db`?
 Well, re-frame sees "app state" as something of an in-memory database.
-More on this is a following tutorial.
+More on this in a following tutorial.

 Just to be clear, if `h` had returned:
 ```clj